-Reports show that AI will grow to over $1 trillion (USD) by 2035.
-AI technology will only become more embedded in our everyday lives.1
+Reports show that AI technology will grow to over $1 trillion (USD) by 2035, showing AI’s deepening integration into business and daily life.1

 Most of us have been using AI for some time.
 Whether through: